 Yup, it is almost that time of year.
 Again.
 If you are thinking ‘didn’t we just deal with a time change?
 How can it possibly be time for another one!?’, well I am right there with you.
 Unfortunately, I don’t really get a say on Daylight Savings Time, so here we go again.
-The “Spring Forward” time change is coming up in less than a week.
+The “Spring Forward” time change is coming up in less than two weeks.

 This is the time change dreaded by most people, even people who aren’t parents because we LOSE an hour of sleep.
 This leads to increased heart attacks, traffic accidents, and less productivity in the workplace.
 So really, it is pretty ridiculous that we still do this time change thing.
 Nonetheless, we do, and I want to help you prepare!